paulosjd/snippets-exercises/databases/psql-cheatsheet.md

 $ echo "bind "^R" em-inc-search-prev" > $HOME/.editrc
 $ source $HOME/.editrc
 ```
-- [PostgreSQL Exercises](https://pgexercises.com/): An awesome resource to learn to learn SQL, teaching you with simple examples in a great visual way. **Highly recommended**.
+- [PostgreSQL Exercises](https://pgexercises.com/): A resource to learn to learn SQL, teaching you with simple examples in a great visual way.